rusye/js30dayschallenge/README.md

 # 09 - Dev Tools Domination

 This one wasn't that crazy but it did remind me a little bit of ruby with the interpolation that is available through this.
 The ability to change the font size of the log is awesome!

+# 10 - Hold Shift and Check

+This one was a little bit tougher.
+He had instructed us to try it on our own first, I psuedocoded it and had the approach that he didn't recommend.
+I was going to put it all into an array and recorded the position of the checkbox within the array and check all the checkboxes inbetween as well.